UCAS Code: X110

 Teaching and learning

-When not attending lectures, seminars and other timetabled sessions you will be expected to continue learning independently through self-study.
-Typically, this will involve reading, working on individual and group projects, undertaking research in the library, preparing coursework assignments and presentations, and preparing for examinations.
-Your independent learning is supported by a range of excellent facilities, including the library, the Undergraduate Centre, and our computer laboratories.
+When not attending timetabled teaching sessions (lectures, seminars, workshops, labs, studios etc), you will be expected to continue learning independently through self-study.
+Typically, this will involve reading journal articles and books, working on individual and group projects, undertaking research in one of the University's libraries, preparing coursework assignments.
+Your independent learning is supported by a range of excellent facilities including the Kingston College library, Kingston University library and the University's virtual learning environment, Canvas.

 Our Academic Support Team provides help in the following areas: